ogri-la/strongbox/README.md

 Temporary data is stored in `~/.local/share/wowman` unless run with the envvar `$XDG_DATA_HOME` set.

-Previously a sub-directory called `state` created in the current working directory was used for both data and config.
-This local `state` directory can be safely deleted now.

 Addon zip files are downloaded to your WoW `Addons` directory.

 A file called `.wowman.json` is created within newly installed or re-installed addons.
 This file maps specific